 Hamamatsu Corporation Mercury Education Plan is available by clicking the following title.

 To confirm the status of chemicals in products and evaluate their compliance with regulations, Hamamatsu Photonics has introduced an information system for management of chemicals in products.
 This system centrally manages information on our products and information obtained from business partners about their materials.
 We use the system Company-wide to inform customers of the results of surveys and investigations and to manage documents to confirm compliance.
+This system enables comprehensive identification of chemical substance information contained in products.
+Moreover, it is also used to gradually reduce chemical substances restricted for use in products in accordance with future regulations.
 To make as many employees as possible familiar with the system, we conduct regular in-house training on its use.
 Today the system has over 500 users throughout Hamamatsu Photonics, in departments such as Quality Control, Production Management, Environmental Management and Material Management.

 To continue to fulfill its social responsibilities in the environmental aspects in cooperation with its business partners, Hamamatsu Photonics intends to place priority on partnership with companies that respond effectively to regulations on chemicals included in products.
 Informed by the checksheet with the Guidelines for the management of chemicals in products published by JAMP, Hamamatsu Photonics conducts regular on-site checks of implementation by its business partners.
 If these checks indicate that improvements are required, we will ask those business partners to take action and will provide support for them in doing so.

 It looks like you're in the .
 If this is not your location, please select the correct region or country below.